Are you looking to get into property investment, or maybe you’re keen to add to your existing property portfolio?

 9. You’re trying to time the market or find the next hotspot

-Sure property markets move in cycles and it would be great to buy near the bottom, or find a location that will be the next hotspot, but the landscape is littered with investors who tried to time the market and failed.
+Sure property markets move in cycles and it would be great to buy near the bottom or find a location that will be the next hotspot, but as I've already explained, it's just too hard to time the market and the landscape is littered with investors who tried to time the market and failed.

-Remember there is not one property market in Australia so there will always be opportunities somewhere.
+Remember there is no one property market in Australia so there will always be opportunities somewhere.

 Rather than wait and buy real estate; you buy real estate and wait.